ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 The function `print_endline` prints the string followed by a line ending on standard output.
 Return of the unit value means the output request has been queued by the operating system.

 ## User-Defined Types

+User defined types are always introduced using the `type … = …` construction.
+The keyword `type` must written in lowercase.
+The first ellipsis stands for type type name and must not begin by a capital.
+The second ellipsis stands for the type definition.
+Three cases are possible
+1. Variant
+1. Record
+1. Aliases

+These three kinds of type definitions are covered in three next sections.

 ### Variants